Crystal1612/th07_vita/README.md

 ### Dependencies

 * cmake
-* SDL2
+* SDL2 (SDL2, SDL2_ttf, and SDL2_image)
 * OpenGL ES 3.0+
 * A compiler that supports C++17
+* A little endian machine

 Run cmake on this repo, then build with whatever generator you chose.

-You may also need to add a copy of `msgothic.ttc` into your game directory if you are not running this on Windows.
+You will also need to add a copy of `msgothic.ttc` into your game directory if you are not running this on Windows or otherwise don't have the "ＭＳ ゴシック" font installed.

 ## Todo